Use ID Indexing (IDex) to identify already authenticated users in Active Directory domain networks. IDex has three components:

 - Audit Logoff: Success

-- Upload the installation file to the server and run it.
+- Upload the installation file to the Domain Controller and run it.

 - Progress through the wizard.